JuliaFirstOrder/ProximalOperators.jl/README.md

 julia> fx = prox!(f, x, 0.5) # in-place equivalent to x, fx = prox(f, x, 0.5)
 ```

-## Available functions
+## Functions

-The available constructors are described in the following table.
+The available constructors are listed in the following table.
 You can access the specific documentation of each of them from the command line
 of Julia (try typing in `?NormL1`) to have information on their parameters.